Will-Georges/Monash-Course-Planner/README.md

 - Units swap when placed on eachother
 - Credit point based unit width
 - Course cost calculator
+- Checks for breaches in prerequisites / prohibitions

 Thank you for using my program</p>
 **Created by Joel Knight**